Hasselqvist/hasselqvist.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth year phd candidate at the ifo center for labor and demographic economics at the University of Munich.
-I received both my master and bachelor degrees from Uppsala University.
+I received both my master and bachelor degree from Uppsala University.

 My research interests are family economics, economics of education, and economics of migration and integration.